Updated February 5

-Tenants cannot be evicted for the remainder of 2020.
+Tenants cannot be evicted through March 31.
 But renters will still be responsible for paying back rent, fees and interest that may accrue, so clear communication with landlords and property managers is important.

 Section 361 of the Public Health Service Act gives the CDC the authority to take action to protect public health.
 A large group of people without permanent housing during a pandemic could potentially challenge public health resources and endanger the well-being of individuals, especially those with pre-existing conditions that can make a COVID-19 diagnosis more dangerous.